jjkeith/portfolio/README.md

 A work in progress!

 ###Current Issues
-* Sidenav is behaving strangely
+* Sidenav is not working
 * Index needs design rework

 ###Upcoming changes
 * shift from materialize class-based formatting to custom SASS.